-274. Where the Respondent has provided representations to the Proposed Breach Report, these representations will be considered by the handling IO and, where appropriate, discussed with the HIO, SIO or the Commissioner.
-Any suggested changes or substantive comments relating to the Proposed Breach Report will be included in the Final Report in full as an Appendix to the Final Report where these suggested changes or comments represent information which significantly alters the factual findings or conclusions of the Proposed Breach Report.
-The following are examples of such incidences:

-- where the Proposed Breach Report contains errors as to times and dates of a factual occurrence; - where the Proposed Breach Report has misquoted the Respondent; - where the Proposed Breach Report has omitted reference to a significant factual occurrence that could alter the breach finding, which was unknown to the IO at the time of drafting the Report. - 275.
-Depending on the representations received from the Respondent, the Proposed Breach Report may not be significantly amended before being finalised for issue to the SPPAC.
+- 383. Where the respondent has provided representations to the Proposed Breach Report, these representations will be considered by the handling IO and, where appropriate, discussed with the HIO, SIO or the Commissioner.
+Any suggested changes or substantive comments relating to the Proposed Breach Report will be included in the Final Report in full as an appendix to the Final Report where these suggested changes or comments represent information which significantly alters the factual findings or conclusions of the Proposed Breach Report.
+The following are examples of such incidences: - where the Proposed Breach Report contains errors as to times and dates of a factual occurrence; - where the Proposed Breach Report has misquoted the respondent; - where the Proposed Breach Report has omitted reference to a significant factual occurrence that could alter the breach finding, which was unknown to the IO at the time of drafting the Report. - 384.
+Depending on the representations received from the respondent, the Proposed Breach Report may not be significantly amended before being finalised for issue to the SPPAC.
 If no representations are received after the deadline for representation expires (with or without a request for extension of time), or after reminders, the Proposed Breach Report may progress to be finalised without the representations.
-The attempts to obtain representations will be noted in the Report. - 276.
-In some circumstances, the representation from the Respondent(s) may be such that the finding of breach cannot be further supported.
-If this occurs, the IO will note in the Report the substance of the representation that has led to this conclusion, and change the Report from a breach outcome to a non-breach outcome. - 277.
-Any representations from the Respondent(s) will be saved into the relevant case file on CMS.
-In line with s 9(3) of the 2002 Act, a full copy of representations will be annexed to the Final Report in its entirety, regardless of whether amendments were made or not.
+The attempts to obtain representations will be noted in the Report. - 385.
+In some circumstances, the representation from the respondent may be such that the finding of breach cannot be further supported.
+If this occurs, the IO will note in the Report the substance of the representation that has led to this conclusion, and change the Report from a breach outcome to a no breach outcome.

+386. Any representations from the respondent(s) will be saved into the relevant case file on CMS.
+In line with section 9(3) of the 2002 Act, a full copy of representations will be annexed to the Final Report in its entirety, regardless of whether amendments were made or not.